Jars1987/Amazon-Clone-2/README.md

   to change in state, there is a limited time for the transiction to happen.
   - Added image when the cart is empty and a text/button to continue shopping that redirects to homepage.
+- Show Product Page after clicking in a product and display full description and Related products

 Features to be added to the build:

+- Add Footer
 - Amnimate Product list.
 When hovering a product the product it will Sclae 1.05%
 - Add green popup to the rightcorner "Added to basket" "Item Name" (create state do display and setTimeout to close it after 3 seconds and pop it from the state) - Special trick if you spam, stack the popup (update state with product name for each click), how to close one at a time

-- Add Footer

-- Show Product Page after clicking in a product and display full description, collection of images bigger size
+Future Features:

 - Implement Watched products state: When clicking add Product to a basket or checking the product page add a redux state for watched products